louis15187/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-  The main advantage of automating configuration with Ansible is you can move from the jumpbox into the ansible container very easily and navigate to others if the       ssh keys are updated.
+No configuration was performed manually, The main advantage of automating configuration with Ansible is you can move from the jumpbox into the ansible container very easily and navigate to others if the ssh keys are updated

 The playbook implements the following tasks: